ninjutsoo/Web-Questionnaire-App/ENVIRONMENT_SETUP.md

 The backend will:
 - Run on port 5001
 - Accept connections from any IP (if firewall allows)
-- Use dynamic referer headers based on the request origin
+- Use **dynamic CORS** that automatically accepts requests from any origin
-- Log the configured frontend URL on startup
+- Use the actual request origin for API referer headers

 ### 2. Start the Frontend